QuentinRa/blog.quentinra.dev/operating-systems/hardening/content/oval.md

 <div class="row row-cols-md-2"><div>

-OVAL is used by many files in the project, but there are barely any resources to learn about its syntax 📉.
+OVAL is used in many files of the project, but there are barely any resources to learn about its syntax 📉.

 The usual template is something like this: